The Church of Jesus Christ of Latter-day Saints in Iceland: 1975–present

 Missionaries returned to Iceland in 1975 with the arrival of Byron and Melva Geslison and their two sons in April.
 Missionary work continued as part of the Danish mission.
 One of the major obstacles to spreading the gospel in the country was that the church lacked materials printed in the Icelandic language.
 Byron Geslison worked to get filmstrips translated into Icelandic to be used in church meetings, open house programs, and to be shown in public schools in 1976.
 Sveinbjörg Gudmundsdóttir, a convert to the church in 1976, began translating the entire Book of Mormon and other church publications into Icelandic after her baptism.
-Another branch of the church was organized in Reykjavik on 8 August 1976.
+Another branch of the church was organized in Reykjavík on 8 August 1976.
 It started with only 10 members and grew to 40 by the following year.
 Melba Geslison helped organize the Relief Society in the country, and other auxiliaries like Young Men and Young Women were organized as well.
 Iceland was dedicated for preaching the gospel in 1977 by Joseph B. Wirthlin.

 The Book of Mormon was translated into Icelandic and published by the church in 1981.
 The Church of Jesus Christ of Latter-day Saints became formally recognized by the government in November 1983.
 The Geslisons returned to Iceland on two more missions and saw the completion of a visitors center and the organization of a branch in Akureyri.
 Church members across the country were asked to participate in missionary work by serving three-month missions in 1988.
 In 1994 the church translated the temple ceremony and recorded the voices of native Icelanders.
 In July 2000 the church dedicated the first meetinghouse in the country.
 That year, Gordon B. Hinckley, serving as president of the church, visited the saints in Iceland.
 Latter-day saints were recognized in a permanent museum exhibit at the Vestmannaeyjar Folk Museum.